Borks/100-days-of-code/log.md

 # 100 Days Of Code - Log

 ### Day 5: August 30, 2018
 **Today's progress**: Added a new field for orders to an eCommerce website to use a coupon code.
+Configured Sentry for 2 projects error reporting.
+Continued improving the mobile responsiveness of an eCommerce website.

+**Thought** Sentry is cool.

 ### Day 4: August 29, 2018
 **Today's progress**: Continued learning react and changing the eCommerce platform to be more mobile responsive.